 Getting Around Santiago

 Santiago's neighborhoods are easy to navigate on foot because the city's streets are organized on a grid –though you should have a map on hand, just in case.
 However, because Santiago is a fairly large city, you'll probably need to rely on alternate forms of transportation to get from one barrio to another.

-Santiago's metro is clean, convenient and easily accessible, with five lines shuttling passengers all over the city.
-You can buy a single ticket, which includes bus fare for interconnected stations, for approximately 620 CLP (about $1 USD), but bear in mind prices vary according to the time of day, with rush-hour travel (7 to 9 a.m. and 6 to 8 p.m.) costing more.
 If you plan to use the metro as your primary means of transportation, consider purchasing a prepaid Bip! card instead of individual tickets.
-Bip! cards cost 1,400 CLP (about $2.50 USD), are usable on both metro and bus, and can be purchased from the self-service machines found in every metro station.
-Though the initial fare on the Bip! card is only valid for two hours, you can easily add money at any metro station.
-Trains operate from around 5:30 a.m. to 11:50 p.m.
-Monday through Friday; from 6:30 a.m. to 11 p.m. on Saturday; and from around from 8 a.m. to 10:30 p.m. on Sunday.
-Be advised that hours of operation may vary slightly depending on the line.
+Bip! cards each cost 1,550 Chilean pesos ($2), are usable on both the metro and buses, and can be purchased from the self-service machines found in every metro station.
+Although the initial fare on the Bip! card is only valid for two hours, you can easily add money at any metro station.

 Explore More of Santiago